Skip to content

 reasoning_effort = false, -- always start at the default effort

--- model = true (default) — still recalls the last model
+-- model = true (default), still recalls the last model

 })

-Settings and theme are session-only
+Settings and theme changes

 Per-plugin Model Preferences